ArhanChaudhary/NAND/README.md

 The program enables the user to set a single memory address in the RAM to any value.
 Putting two and two together, if the user were to overwrite the return address of a stack frame with the location of another function in the instruction memory, they essentially gain the ability to execute arbitrary code included in the machine code binary.

-Indeed, if you enter 267 as the memory location and 1715 as the value to overwrite, two numbers reverse engineered by me by manually inspecting the stack memory space and the assembler, you'll see this concept working in action:
+Indeed, if you enter 267 as the memory location and 1715 as the value to overwrite, two numbers reverse engineered by manually inspecting the stack memory space and the assembler, you'll see this idea in working action.

 <img src="media/secret_password.png" width="700">

 ### GeneticAlgorithm

+Believe it or not, out of the many, *many* different components of NAND, this program single-handedly took the longest to develop and get right!

+There are an incredible amount of unique optimization techniques I used to

 # Writing programs for NAND